-In sum, 2021/22/23 were an interregnum, rough patch.
-They were well off peak too, after this theme had spiked early 2021 on high hopes after Presidential win, plus surprise 2 seats gain by POTUS' (blue) Party.
-Fueled by hopes of huge \$3+ Trillion BBB.
-Weighted down then by high P/Es - not more usual 14 or 15.
-Steep inflation, fear, uncertainty over if any Bill like BBB can ever-pass again - then more troubles 2023.
-An air pocket 'twixt 2020 election - and late 2024.
-Frankly, some more skepticism has been needed, like how truly (un)likely it's been that huge spending returns.
-But then, House going just red 2023, Senate staying blue (barely) was important.
-On Senate majority, no power sharing necessary.
-Or note: just a handful of House votes could switch matters the other way - for maybe a \$ Trillion+ new funding for clean energy.
-Or without a doubt, passive ECO/NEX/H2X/WNX may fall more ahead; ECO falling to under 70, touching 51 in 2023 was very understandable.
-If P/Es are a useful metric - & if P/Es early 2021 were 'steep' - then maybe 2023's lower P/E levels 2023 were of use.
-Yet odds green energy again soon justifies nosebleed P/Es can be pretty daunting.
+In sum, 2022/23/24 was an interregnum rough patch; it may well continue.
+After this theme had spiked to early 2021 on high hopes after a Presidential win, plus surprise 2 seats gain by POTUS' (blue) Party, fueled by hopes of huge \$3+ Trillion BBB - it was then weighted down by very high P/Es, losses and steep inflation.
+On fear & uncertainty over if a Bill like BBB can ever-pass - then troubles 2023, 2024.
+Also, on an air pocket 'twixt 2020 election - and next decision 2024.
+Frankly more skepticism had been then warranted.
+For instance, as to whether maybe \$ Trillions+ of new funding for clean energy is feasible right now.
+And as we emphasize without a doubt, passive ECO/NEX like newer H2X/WNX may fall more ahead.
+ECO falling 2021 to 2024 was understandable after huge gains.
+If P/Es are a useful metric - & P/Es 2021 were 'steep' - maybe far lower P/E levels now are of use - share prices better explainable.
+The odds green energy again soon justifying nosebleed P/Es can be pretty daunting.

 Much was happening early 2020s.
-Some was hopeful; the US President aimed to cut CO_2 emissions 50% by 2030 - in theory doable.
-Others were not-so-hopeful: renewables' actual growth since that pledge wasn't enough for 50% CO_2 cut.
-IRA of 2022 did get us much closer.
-Solar & wind are capable of it - but on current trends, we'll Not hit 50% CO_2 /GHG reductions - 'til later.
+Some was hopeful; a US President had aimed to cut CO2 emissions 45% by 2030 - in theory doable.
+Other items, not-so-hopeful: renewables' actual growth since that pledge not enough for a 45% CO2 cut.
+IRA of 2022 got us closer.
+Solar & wind were capable of it - but on current trends, we'll Not hit 45% CO2 /GHG reductions - 'til later.
 Broadly due to 2 factors: 1) Renewables not growing fast enough to displace coal, oil, gas.
-And inversely 2) Inertia in coal not yet letting up enough.
-On war especially, burning coal even grew - so wasn't being shut-down anywhere near quickly enough early 2020s.
+And inversely 2) Inertia of global coal, gas not yet letting up.
+On war especially, burning coal increased - so wasn't being shut-down anywhere near quickly enough early 2020s.

-Solar & wind clearly are capable solutions; the 2 have potential to power the entire world-many-fold over.
-On today's technology & on available locations, these 2 alone could power the Planet 100x over!
-They could be generating 6,700 Petawatt/hours (PWh) clean electricity (1 Petawatt/hour = 1 million Megawatt/hours, or 1 megawatt for 1 million hours).
-Despite vast opportunity, the world in 2019 was only capturing 0.7 PWh solar power, 1.4 PWh of wind.
-Though winds & sunlight scaled up could meet all our global power needs.
+Solar & wind clearly, are capable solutions; the 2 have potential to power the entire world-many-fold over.
+On today's technology & available locations, the 2 alone could power the Planet 100x over!
+They could be generating 6,700 Petawatt/hours (PWh) of clean electricity (1 Petawatt/hour = 1 million Megawatt/hours, or 1 megawatt for 1 million hours).
+Despite vast opportunity the world in 2019 only captured 0.7 PWh of solar power, 1.4 PWh of wind.
+Though wind & sunlight scaled up could meet all our global power needs.
 Forever.

-So it's been no surprise they're expanding!
-Solar grew +39%/per year last decade: roughly doubled capacity every 2 years.
-Wind grew 17%/year onshore; offshore wind's boom may raise wind's rate of growth much higher ahead latter 2020s.
-Clean energy potential is eye-opening.
-Sub-Sahara Africa might generate 1,000x current energy demands from renewables alone.
-Australia, Chile, Morocco, generate 100x current energy demands.
-Even voracious China, US, Europe, India, generate more than their electricity needs - from clean renewables alone.
+It's been no surprise they're expanding!
+Solar grew +39%/per year in last decade: roughly doubled capacity every 2 years.
+Wind grew 17%/year onshore; offshore wind's boom may raise wind's growth higher ahead latter 2020s.
+Clean energy's potential is eye-opening.
+Sub-Sahara Africa may generate 1,000x current energy demand, from renewables alone.
+Australia, Chile can generate over 100x current energy demands.
+Even a voracious China, like US, Europe, India, could generate more than their electricity needs - from clean renewables + storage.